raze1392/Gesture-Recognisation/Readme.md

 More detail about it soon.
 Till then Fork it, hack it, and if you think others would benefit, issue a pull request on this repo.

+This project will soon be ported to C#, Python and Javascript.
+If you are interested in helping to port it expand its features then drop me a line.

 Happy Coding!